 My 91-year-old mother in law, that we all call Gramma, still keeps a family milk cow.
 She has milked cows her entire life.
 Gramma was raised on a farm and milked cows for over 85 years.
 She has taught me everything I know about keeping a milk cow and raising the cow’s calf.
 With that much experience, I am confident in the skills she has taught me.
 Now I want to share with you what she has taught me about milking a cow.

-Five Considerations before purchasing a family milk cow.
+Five Questions to ask before purchasing a family milk cow.

-- Age and lactation status of the cow
+- What is the age and lactation status of the cow?

 Time and commitment